Tooffeer/1st-Semester-Creative-Project/README.md

 # Beowulf the Game
-# This game was created by Brennan Castillo and Noah Schuld for our "1st Semester Creative Project" in lit mod med class.
+# This game was created by Brennan Castillo and Noah Schuld for our "1st Semester Creative Project".